 Marie-Victoria Antoinette de Vera BFA (Dance)

-Marie-Victoria de Vera was born and raised in Toronto with a BFA in Dance from York University.
+Marie-Victoria de Vera was born and raised in Toronto with a Bachelor of Fine Arts specializing in Dance from York University, and a Certificate from Sheridan College in the Performing Arts Preparation Program.
 She first started training with the Hawaiian Pacific Magic in Hula and Tahitian dance at the age of 4, later joining Halau Hula O’Walea in their Advanced and Competitive teams.
-At the age of 9, Marie-Victoria branched out into other genres, training at Deborah Thompson School of Dance and most recent, Canadian Dance Company.
-Marie-Victoria also specializes in styles such as tap, jazz, ballet (RAD), contemporary, salsa, musical theatre and more.
-She has toured and competed internationally in various competitions and folkloric festivalsin the United States, Italy, Spain and Portugal.
-She has studied alongside Susan Lee, Carol Anderson and completed an intensive with Julia Sasso at York University.
-Besides dance, Marie-Victoria has also trained with the Royal Conservatory of Music where she competed vocally in the Kiwanis Music Festival and Peel Music Festival for many years.
-Marie-Victoria has a well-rounded, unique and diverse artistic background and is excited to be part of the SBAD team as a dance professional.
+At the age of 9, Marie-Victoriabranched out into other genres, training at Deborah Thompson School of Dance and most recent, Canadian Dance Company.
+Marie-Victoria also trainedin styles such as tap, jazz, ballet (RAD),contemporary, hip hop, salsa, musical theatre and more.
+She has toured and competed internationally in the United States, Italy, Spain and Portugal.
+She has studied alongside Megan Andrews, Susan Lee, Carol Anderson and completed an intensive with Julia Sasso at York University.
+Besides dance, de Vera also trained with Mr. Ian Garrett and the Royal Conservatory of Music where she competed vocally in the Kiwanis Music Festival and Peel Music Festival.
+In 2016, she performed at Dancemakers in Toronto in a professional production entitled Bloom, created by the Dance Students Association, featuring emerging choreographers and performers from York University’s Dance Program.
+Marie-Victoria has a diverse artistic background that includes drama, music, visual arts and poetry.

 Giuliana began her dance training at Sean Boutilier Academy of Dance at the early age of four.
 Her passion flourished when she joined the competitive team, further developing her skills in ballet, pointe, jazz, tap, lyrical and contemporary.
 Giuliana has also completed the Advanced 1 Cecchetti examination.
 In her efforts to continue sharing her passion for dance, she was the captain of her University’s competitive dance team for four years, receiving awards for her choreography and performances.
 Giuliana is thrilled to be back with the SBAD team, teaching and inspiring the new generation of young dancers.
 She is a graduate of the York/Sheridan Bachelor of Design Program.